jsiegenthaler/homebridge-eosstb/README.md

 * **debugLevel**: Controls the amount of debug data shown in the Homebridge logs.
 Support values are: 0=Minimum logging, 1=Enhanced, 2=Verbose.
 Optional.
 Defaults to 0 if not found.
 Warning: a lot of data is logged at higher than level 0.

+* **manufacturer**: You can add a manufacturer name if you wish.
+Defaults to "ARRIS".
+Optional.

+* **modelName**: You can add a model name if you wish.
+Defaults to "DCX960".
+Optional.

+* **serialNumber**: You can add a serial number if you wish.
+Defaults to "Unknown".
+Optional.

+* **firmwareRevision**: You can add a firmware revicsion if you wish.
+Defaults to "1.0.0".
+Optional.

 ## Known Relevant EOS Box Commands